oroinc/documentation/user/back-office/system/integrations/payment-integration/stripe/index.rst

             :alt: Payment is captured automatically

    * **User Monitoring** --- Select the option to enable Stripe to fight fraud by detecting suspicious behavior.
 When enabled, the Stripe.js script is loaded on all storefront pages to provide real-time fraud protection.
+   * **Automatically Re-Authorize Every 6 Days 20 Hours** --- By default, you need to capture the reserved funds within 7 days, otherwise, the funds are released.
+Select the option to enable Oro to automatically re-authorize the payments placed on hold every 6 days 20 hours to prevent payment cancellation if the authorization expires.
+Keep in mind that expired payments can only be re-authorized once.
+If re-authorization fails, such payment transaction cannot be re-authorized again.
+   * **Re-Authorization Errors Notification Email** --- The email address which is used to send notifications on failed re-authorization attempts.
    * **Status** --- Set the status to *Active* to enable the integration.
    * **Default Owner** - A user who is responsible for this integration and manages it.

 4. Click **Save and Close**.

-.. important:: Once the integration with Stripe is created, the next step is to :ref:`set up a payment rule <sys--payment-rules>` under **System > Payment Rules** and add your integration to it to display this method to the customers at the checkout.
+.. important:: Once the integration with Stripe is created, the next step is to :ref:`set up a payment rule <sys--payment-rules>` under **System > Payment Rules** and add your integration to it to display this method to the customers at checkout.

 Checkout with Stripe